Here are my extensions to the

 lang/python27 is just a build dependency, and can be removed afterwards.

 Updating from version 2.49.5 or earlier means "no way back" (or: "use your backup")

 as the user directory isn't backward compatible.

-If you don't want an english GUI take a look at the available
+If you don't want the english user interface take a look at the available

 To get the spellchecker up & running you have to

 install a dictionary addon

 (don't forget to select that dictionary also in the preferences).

 And if you're looking for a working version of "uBlock Origin" –